radekrezac/snowflake-genertor/README.md

 The procedure can be used in different ways:

-Standalone directly in the Snowflake UI
+- Standalone directly in the Snowflake UI
-Inside the loop in the Snowflake UI
+- Inside the loop in the Snowflake UI
-Inside other Snowflake procedures
+- Inside other Snowflake procedures
-With external or 3rd party tools (dbt, snowSql, …) Arguments
+= With external or 3rd party tools (`dbt`, `snowSql`, …) Arguments
 ```
 SCRIPT_TYPE    VARCHAR(250),